-This mark was used by Joseph Mazer from 1946-1981 after leaving Mazer Brothers.
-The "Mazer Bros." mark was used mid-'20s to 1951 (even after 1946 when Joseph left the business).
-Joseph Mazer also used the "JOMAZ" mark on some if his own company's jewelry.
+Joseph Mazer used this mark from 1946–1981 after leaving Mazer Brothers.
+The "Mazer Bros." mark was used from the mid-1920s to 1951 (even after 1946 when Joseph left the business).
+Joseph Mazer also used the "JOMAZ" mark on some of his own company's jewelry.

 14 of 25

 This is the mark used by Mimi di Niscemi.
 Some pieces were dated in the 1970s and 80s with a more block-style "Mimi di N" mark.

 Mimi di Niscemi worked with Arnold Scassi, Robert DeMario, and Brania before forming her own company.
 She is known not only for jewelry but for ornate belt buckles as well.

 15 of 25